AndresSepulveda/docker-croco-public/README.md

-# Docker image to run the Regional Ocean Modeling System - ROMS
+# Docker image to run the Coastal and Regional Ocean COmmunity model - CROCO

 NOTE: this project is in very early stages of development.